ArtsPool: an introduction

 Your ArtsPool team

-Each member has a team of ArtsPoolers assigned to work with them.
+Each member has a team of ArtsPoolers assigned to work with them, depending on the specific combination of services selected.
 Below is a brief synopsis of the roles on these teams.

 Financial Operations Lead